-During maintenance periods for database servers, you can stop Monitor Agents from reporting their findings.
-During such a blackout period, Advisors are not evaluated and notifications are put on hold.
-Monitor Agents continue to collect data and events are generated and displayed, but no notifications, such as SNMP traps, emails and so on, are generated.
-In this respect, blacked-out rules differ from disabled rules; data continues to be collected and stored in the repository.
+During maintenance periods for database servers, you can suspend Event Handlers.
+During such a blackout period, Event Handlers are suspended.
+Agents continue to collect data, data is stored in the repository, and events are generated and displayed.
+Notifications, such as SNMP traps, emails and so on, are not generated.

-To enable a blackout period, enter the following URL into the address bar of your browser, substituting the appropriate host name, port and server name:
+You can also enable a blackout period by entering the following URL into the address bar of your browser, substituting the appropriate host name, port and server name:

 configuration_report.txt file for